patricklanger/custom-iot/README.md

-## Pricision Farming using IoT Nodes, RIOT and WoTPy
+## Pricision Farming Webinterface
-### A basic Web of Things Example
+### A basic Web of Things Example using aioflask, RIOT and WoTPy

 This Project was creates in the Module "Advanced Internet/IoT Technologies" at HAW Hamburg.
 It shows some basics in usage of a Thing Discription and how it could be used for Pricision Farming.